Pleasantville (film): Box office

 Pleasantville earned $8.9 million during its opening weekend, ranking number one at the box office.
 In its second weekend, it dropped to number two, grossing $6.6 million.
 It grossed an additional $6 million during its third weekend, ranking at number three.
-It would ultimately earn a total of $49.8 million against a $60 million budget, making it a box-office failure but has since become a cult classic over time.
+It would ultimately earn a total of $49.8 million against a $60 million budget, making it a box-office failure but has since become a cult classic.

 Critical response

 Pleasantville received positive reviews from critics.
 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 86% based on 98 reviews, with an average rating of 7.7/10.
 The website's critics consensus reads, "Filled with lighthearted humor, timely social commentary, and dazzling visuals, Pleasantville is an artful blend of subversive satire and well-executed Hollywood formula."
 Metacritic, which uses a weighted average, assigned the film a score of 71 out of 100, based on 32 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-Roger Ebert gave the film four out of four, calling it "one of the best and most original films of the year".
+Roger Ebert gave the film four stars out of four, calling it "one of the best and most original films of the year".
 Janet Maslin wrote that its "ingenious fantasy" has "seriously belabored its once-gentle metaphor and light comic spirit".
 Peter M. Nichols, judging the film for its child-viewing worthiness, jokingly wrote in The New York Times that the town of Pleasantville "makes Father Knows Best look like Dallas".
 Joe Leydon of Variety called it "a provocative, complex and surprisingly anti-nostalgic parable wrapped in the beguiling guise of a commercial high-concept comedy".
 He commented that some storytelling problems emerge late in the film, but wrote that "Ross is to be commended for refusing to take the easy way out".